yujinrobot/pyros-msgs/README.md

 ### ROS
 - optional field as a ROS array
-- optional field as a specific message type
+- optional field as a specific message type (Work In Progress)